michalciurus/CleanAndSimpleArchitecture/README.md

 - Simple API definition with Alamofire
 - Simple error handling

+Code has been divided in separate targets which makes the app modular and cleanly draws a line between different domains of the app and their tests.

 # Architecture

 The architecture of my invention is a simple evolution of MVVM.
 Its goal was to separate business logic and presentation logic.